-Member States should ensure a fair balance among the gender, professional and linguistic background of shortlisted candidates.

-Observers would be deployed throughout the country.
+- Member States should ensure a fair balance among the gender, professional and linguistic background of shortlisted candidates. - Observers would be deployed throughout the country.
 Observers should be willing to accept difficult living conditions when deployed in some Areas of Responsibility.
-It is therefore important that Observers are in excellent physical condition.

-Candidates with pre-existing/chronic illnesses who are at risk of developing serious complications when they contract COVID-19, should thoroughly discuss with their doctor.

-Also, the Exploratory Mission highly recommended vaccination against COVID-19.

-Any applicant evaluated as 'not recommended for future missions' will not be taken into account by the selection committee for 5 years counted from the 'election date' of the mission in the roster for which the person was negatively evaluated.
+It is therefore important that Observers are in excellent physical condition. - Candidates with pre-existing/chronic illnesses who are at risk of developing serious complications when they contract COVID-19, should thoroughly discuss with their doctor.
+Particularly in light of the precarious state of available healthcare in The Gambia, the Exploratory Mission highly recommends that observers are fully vaccinated against COVID-19. - Any applicant evaluated as 'not recommended for future missions' will not be taken into account by the selection committee for 5 years counted from the 'election date' of the mission in the roster for which the person was negatively evaluated.